puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 > -Mickey Newbury

+Now that you've seen this real-world example of how and why a conditional statement can be used to create more flexible Puppet code, let's take a moment to discuss how these statements work and how to write them.

 Conditional statements return different values or execute different blocks of code depending on the value of a specified variable.
-This is key to getting your Puppet modules to perform as desired on machines running different operating systems and fulfilling different roles in your infrastructure.

 Puppet supports a few different ways of implementing conditional logic: